On average, your neighbors pay $76 a month.See Your Rates

 Michigan is the home of the American automotive industry, Motown, and the largest system of freshwater lakes in the country.
 It is the only state made up of two distinct peninsulas, and the US’s second-highest producer of a variety of fruits and vegetables.
 But, The Mitten State’s long, cold winters and vulnerability to extreme weather make it the home of insurance hazards as well.

-Michigan has home insurance premiums that are well below the national average.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of home insurance in the state of Michigan was $865, much lower than the national average of $1,132.
+How much is home insurance in Michigan?
+Homeowners insurance premiums in Michigan are well below the national average.
+The average cost of home insurance in the state of Michigan was $908, much lower than the national average of $1,173.
 Only 12 states that have lower average home insurance rates than Michigan.

 Choosing a homeowners insurance company in Michigan should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to compare homeowners insurance quotes in Michigan from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Michigan.
 Out of the 45,130 Michigan homeowners that used QuoteWizard to request insurance quotes last year, 3,120 had no home insurance.